Advanced-Computer-Lab-2022/Teen-Titans/README.md

 ## Tools and Frameworks
-This project is fully implemented using the MERN Stack.
+We used MERN stack to implement this project.
 MERN stands for MongoDB, Express, React, Node, after the four key technologies that make up the stack.

 - MongoDB is a source-available cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas NoSQL is used as an alternative to traditional relational databases.
 NoSQL databases are quite useful for working with large sets of distributed data.
 MongoDB is a tool that can manage document-oriented information, store or retrieve information.
 - Express is a Node. js web application server framework, designed for building single-page, multi-page, and hybrid web applications.